Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 ✔️ Object to save data

 ⏲️ Classification dataset with fixed pixel grid
-- ⏲️Order to process patches
+- ✔️Order to process patches